jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

 ) <fig_19>

-An analysis of @fig_19 reveals that the aforementioned $20 "mJ"$ energy from a static discharge exceeds the minimum ignition energy required for an appropriate hydrogen-air composition.
-Comparing hydrogen to methane and propane, two key observations emerge: hydrogen not only requires lower ignition energies than methane but also exhibits flammability across a substantially wider range of air-fuel mixtures.
+An analysis of @fig_19 reveals that the aforementioned $20 "mJ"$ energy from a static discharge exceeds the minimum ignition energy threshold for an appropriate hydrogen-air composition.
+Comparing hydrogen to methane and propane, two key observations emerge: hydrogen not only exhibits lower ignition energy levels than methane but also exhibits flammability across a substantially wider range of air-fuel mixtures.
 To promote deeper understanding, it is essential to define two critical technical terms:

 1. *Flash point*: For a flammable liquid, this refers to the lowest temperature at which, under specified conditions, sufficient vapors are produced to form an ignitable vapor/air mixture above the liquid surface upon external ignition.
 Notably, if the ignition source is removed, the flames extinguish @Klell2018 @Klell2023.